Close Menu

 Oliver’s journey through a charming Studio Ghibli-inflected world is by turns funny, poignant, and surprisingly dark, and the story Ni no Kuni tells is pretty solid too, full of fun twists and turns.
 The combat here isn’t particularly compelling, but collecting and using different kinds of creatures still manages to be satisfying.

-See also The Best PS4 Games For January 2023
+See also The Best Racing Games Currently Available on PS4

 10. Infamous First Light